-Two years ago, Campbell's announced Keurig owners would soon be able to make soup from Campbell's K-Cups.
+A few years ago, Campbell's announced Keurig owners would soon be able to make soup from Campbell's K-Cups.
 The soup pods are now for sale, and after reading about them on Time, I'm sad.
 I'm sad in the same way I was sad when I saw pre-made, frozen grilled cheese sandwiches in a box in the frozen foods aisle of my grocery store.
 It seems like consumers are saying that pulling a pan out of the cupboard is just too much work and we're OK with creating mounds of trash so we don't have to lift a finger.

-I also think we might be fooling ourselves about the convenience of some of these items, especially when you look at the cost.
+I also think we might be fooling ourselves about the convenience of some of these items, plus there's the cost of the soup K-Cups themselves.

 Several people in the YouTube comments mention that you can just run hot water through your Keurig and pour it on a package of instant oatmeal for a lot less money.
 If true, these Bistro Cups are no more convenient and over six times more expensive than the convenient alternative.

 Making a big pot of chicken noodle soup once a week and dividing it into individual portions or throwing together some overnight oats to grab in the morning would save money, create less trash and provide healthier meals.

 I understand the need for convenience once in a while.
 But to keep regularly replacing healthy foods with quicker, less healthy, more wasteful, more expensive versions just to shave a minute or two off cooking time and to create fewer dirty dishes is just sad.
 Let's stop it.